 Characteristics Assistants and Chipotle Employees Have in Common

 Recently, Paul Petrone wrote an article about Chipotle’s hiring practices and what they seek in new hires.
-In researching the 13 characteristics the franchise’s hiring managers seek in new employees, we found that corporate hiring managers could take a tip or two from the list, and administrative assistants should strive to express each of the characteristics in their own professional lives.
+In researching the 13 characteristics the franchise’s hiring managers seek in new employees, we found that corporate hiring managers could take a tip or two from the list, and administrative or executive assistants should strive to express each of the characteristics in their own professional lives.

 Here is Part 2 of Characteristics Assistants and Chipotle Employees Have in Common